3 reasons why you are struggling to lose fat

 Below are 3 reasons why you may be struggling to lose fat, together with some top tips to help address them:

 In today's hectic world we are constantly fighting against stress.
 Money, work and lack of sleep are all levels of stress that can cause people to have elevated levels of the stress hormone called cortisol.
-If left unchecked, high levels of cortisol can cause your immune system to weaken, damage the health of your digestive system, it can cause the thyroid to get out of balance and also lead to a condition known as insulin resistance.
+If left unchecked, high levels of cortisol can cause your immune system to weaken and damage the health of your digestive system.

 If any of these forms of stress are left unchecked, you will find fat loss very difficult.

 Our top tip for managing your stress levels is to make sure you go to bed at the same time every night and wake up at the same time every morning.
 You must make sure you get at least 7 hours of uninterrupted sleep per night consistently.

 It’s a fact, we take in more toxins every day than we can eliminate.
 That is, if you put that many in of course!
 Did you know that most of the food we eat, the water we drink and the air that we breathe is toxic?
 Many of the chemicals found in our food cause hormonal imbalances that lead to weight gain.
 Toxins slow down your thyroid which affects your metabolism and slows down fat loss.

 The liver is the organ that is responsible for metabolising fat, if it is burdened with toxins you will really struggle to lose body fat.
 There are studies that say that the more toxic you are the more fat the body creates as a protection mechanism.

 Our top tips for helping cut back on your toxic load is to cut back on processed foods and go for organic fresh lean meats, fish, fruits and vegetables.
 Fit a water filter and drink clean purified water.
 You can also support your liver by taking a supplement called milk thistle.